 - Security: SDKs can be unsafe since they run different codes than your apps’.
 It is possible for malicious SDKs to violate user rights, and harm your app’s performance and cause your app to get banned from application stores.

-Storyly is an SDK helping you maximize your in-app engagement and grow your business by simply integrating stories to your app.
-Check out how your app can use Storyly SDK.
+Storyly is an SDK helping mobile apps maximize their in-app engagement and grow their businesses by simply integrating stories into the mobile apps.